SvenGroot/Ookii.CommandLine.Cpp/docs/Scripts.md

 A [full sample](../samples/generated_subcommand) is included, which also demonstrates how to incorporate the code generation as a build step in CMake.

-### subcommand base classes
+### Subcommand base classes

-If you have common arguments, or common parser attributes you wish to use for every command, you may wish to use a common base class for your subcommands. `New-Subcommand.ps1` supports this scenario.
+If you wish to create a [common base class](Subcommands.md#multiple-commands-with-common-arguments) for some or all of your commands, you can do so using code generation as well.
+The `New-Subcommand.ps1` script will invoke your base classes constructor automatically.

-To create the base class, add the `[no_register]` attribute to the class to prevent it from being registered as a command.
-Alternatively, you can manually write the base class instead of generating it.
-The base class must have a constructor that takes a `ookii::command::builder_type &` argument same as a normal subcommand.
+If the base class itself is generated as well, you should add the `[no_register]` attribute to the class to prevent it from being treated as a command.

-When creating the derived class, just inherit from your base class.
-The generated constructor will invoke the base class constructor.

 For example: